Disability Discrimination

 In 2008, the ADA expanded disability coverage to include:

-• “An impairment that substantially limits one major life activity need not limit other major life activities in order to be considered a disability.”
+• “An impairment that substantially limits one major life activity need not limit other major life activities to be considered a disability.”

 • “An impairment that is episodic or in remission is a disability if it would substantially limit a major life activity when active.”